 After spending the beginning of our second day at Universal Studios, we went back to Islands of Adventure to check out the other half of the park.

 We somehow managed to miss Camp Jurassic, but Evan did enjoy the Jurassic Park Discovery Center.
-He and Chad spent some time playing on the computers and other interactive exhibits.
+They spent some time playing on the computers and other interactive exhibits.

 Me Ship, The Olive